Is First Solar Inc (FSLR) Significantly Overvalued?

 Financial Strength

-Investing in companies with strong financial strength minimizes the risk of permanent loss.
-Indicators like the cash-to-debt ratio and interest coverage can provide insights into a company's financial strength.
-First Solar has a cash-to-debt ratio of 3.9, which is better than 61.24% of companies in the Semiconductors industry.
-The overall financial strength of First Solar is 9 out of 10, indicating that the company is financially robust.
+Investing in companies with low financial strength could result in permanent capital loss.
+Therefore, it's crucial to review a company's financial strength before deciding to buy shares.
+First Solar has a cash-to-debt ratio of 3.9, ranking better than 60.99% of companies in the Semiconductors industry.
+Based on this, GuruFocus ranks First Solar's financial strength as 9 out of 10, indicating a strong balance sheet.

 Profitability and Growth

-Investing in profitable companies, particularly those with consistent profitability over the long term, poses less risk.
-First Solar has been profitable 6 over the past 10 years.
-Over the past twelve months, the company had a revenue of $3 billion and an Earnings Per Share (EPS) of $1.46.
-Its operating margin is 3.39%, which ranks worse than 63.1% of companies in the Semiconductors industry.
-Overall, GuruFocus ranks the profitability of First Solar at 6 out of 10, indicating fair profitability.
+Investing in profitable companies, especially those demonstrating consistent profitability over the long term, poses less risk.
+First Solar has been profitable for 6 of the past 10 years.
+Over the past twelve months, the company had a revenue of $3 billion and Earnings Per Share (EPS) of $1.46.
+Its operating margin is 3.39%, which ranks worse than 62.38% of companies in the Semiconductors industry.
+Overall, GuruFocus ranks First Solar's profitability at 6 out of 10, indicating fair profitability.

-Growth is a critical factor in a company's valuation.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue decline rate of First Solar is 5.5%, which ranks worse than 82.58% of companies in the Semiconductors industry.
-The 3-year average EBITDA growth rate is 36.7%, which ranks better than 68.05% of companies in the Semiconductors industry.
+One of the most crucial factors in a company's valuation is growth.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of First Solar is -5.5%, ranking worse than 82.56% of companies in the Semiconductors industry.
+However, the 3-year average EBITDA growth is 36.7%, ranking better than 68.18% of companies in the industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) and the weighted cost of capital (WACC) provides another perspective on its profitability.
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-Ideally, the ROIC should be higher than the WACC.
-For the past 12 months, First Solar's ROIC is 1.88, and its WACC is 11.
+Another method of determining the profitability of a company is to compare its return on invested capital (ROIC) to the weighted average cost of capital (WACC).
+The ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+The WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, First Solar's ROIC is 1.88, and its WACC is 11.14.

 Conclusion

-In conclusion, the stock of First Solar (NASDAQ:FSLR) appears to be significantly overvalued.
+In summary, the stock of First Solar (NASDAQ:FSLR) is believed to be significantly overvalued.
 The company's financial condition is strong, and its profitability is fair.
-Its growth ranks better than 68.05% of companies in the Semiconductors industry.
+Its growth ranks better than 68.18% of companies in the Semiconductors industry.
 To learn more about First Solar stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.